alyssahernandez/tech-elevator-notes/feb04.md

  Now we have a collection of strings that we want to have all of the behavior of list objects.
 We have created a list of type String using `List<String>` and we instantiated it by using `= new ArrayList<String>`.
 We can put as many items as we want in it.
 Because `ArrayList` is a class and not an interface, we must use open parentheses.

  In arrays we've used in the past, we've used open brackets: `String[]`.
 With lists, we don't have to state how long it is, so we don't need them.
+The use of `<>` is called programming to an interface.
+It lets you write polymorphic/interchangeable code.

+It's also important to note that lists can be other data types; not just strings!

  Notice how in arrays, we use curly braces: